 - Shop for glass jewelry if you’re looking for a souvenir to take home from Venice.

-5. Visit the Doge’s Palace
+5. Doge’s Palace: Explore The Palace

 In Venice, romantic places are no less in number.
 Flaunting lavish interiors and historic significance, Doge’s Palace is a must visit if you are an art or architecture admirer.
 The palace is built in the Venetian gothic style, the walls have intricate designs, and the palace displays precious works of art.
 While it’s a quite popular spot, visiting here is also one of the best things to do in Venice for young couples.